Hexilee/roa/roa/README.md

 ```

-### Error Handling
+### Status Handling

-You can catch or straightly throw an error returned by next.
+You can catch or straightly throw a status returned by next.

 ```rust,no_run
 use roa::{App, Context, Next, throw};